Holiday Highlights

 During our time in Japan we will be cycling on well-surfaced roads throughout the tour.
 For the vast majority of the time you will be on cycle paths or quiet side roads where there is little or no traffic.
 On entering some of the larger towns and cities the traffic does increase a little, though is rarely heavy or too onerous.

 Our initial riding sees us enjoying the ebb and flow of the routes of the Fuji Lakes area before we wind our way through sake rice paddies to the coast and the small fishing port of Numazu.
-From here a few more ups and downs lead us to Shuzenji Onsen.
+From here a few more ups and downs lead us to Hatage Onsen in Kannami Town.

 Following train connections to Omihachiman we embark on the second part of the tour.
 The terrain remains undulating for the next few days as we cycle alongside Lake Biwa.
 Our final day of the trip is our most challenging as we take on the Tochugoe Pass before descending to the former Imperial capital of Kyoto where our journey ends.